 They say, however, that they are working on it so that in the future investors from these countries will be able to trade the Bee Token – presumably when it is listed on the exchanges.

 In 2017, they completed their whitepaper.
 They’ve already conducted some testing and intend to launch Bee Protocols on the Testnet (a network used for testing purposes) by the second quarter of 2018.
 They hope to monitor, optimize and launch it on Mainnet by the end of 2018. (main, functional network).
 They hope to continue optimizing and expanding up to 5 US cities by 2019, with the final targets being in the countries of London, South Korea, and Singapore.

 You can also fill out a form by going to their website in order to be put on the company’s “Whitelist” and give them information including:

 - the account names through which you’re following them on various social media platforms

 - your current AirBnB account and how much you use it

 - any social media activity you’re released about them

-The Whitelist seems to constitute a recognition system so that loyal contributers can be recognized and sorted out from the masses (maybe pump & dumpers?).
+The Whitelist seems to constitute a recognition system so that loyal contributors can be recognized and sorted out from the masses (maybe pump & dumpers?).

-The ICO team doesn’t talk about their plan for listing the Bee Token on exchanges so we’ll have to wait and see what the news is with that over time.
+The ICO team does not talk about their plan for listing the Bee Token on exchanges though, so we will have to wait and see what the news is with that over time.

-It will be interesting to see how quickly Beenest is adopted and how AirBnB will respond.
-It’s also going to be interesting to see how Beenest plans to tackle the security issues that seem to be unavoidable with home sharing?
-We’ll have to just wait and see what they come up with this year!
+It will be interesting to see how soon Beenest takes off and how AirBnB reacts.
+It’ll also be interesting to watch how Beenest aims to deal with the security concerns that seem to be an inherent part of home-sharing.
+We will simply have to wait and see what they have in store for us this year!